Osvaldo Ramírez (footballer, born 1997)

-Osvaldo Ramírez Ramírez (born May 13, 1997) is an American professional soccer player.
+Osvaldo Ramírez Ramírez (born May 13, 1997) is an American professional soccer player who currently plays for Midwest Premier League side Green Bay Glory.

 Club career

 Cancún

 During the 2020–21 season, Ramírez played for Liga de Expansión MX side Cancún, making four league appearances and one in the Reclasificación.

 York United

-On June 2, 2021 Ramírez signed with Canadian Premier League side York United.
-He made his debut for York on June 27, as a substitute against Cavalry FC in a 2-1 loss.
-Ramirez scored his first goal for the club against Master's FA on August 21, netting the second in an eventual 5-0 victory in a Canadian Championship match.
+On June 2, 2021, Ramírez signed with Canadian Premier League side York United.
+He made his debut for York on June 27, as a substitute against Cavalry FC in a 2–1 loss.
+Ramirez scored his first goal for the club against Master's FA on August 21, netting the second in an eventual 5–0 victory in a Canadian Championship match.
 In December 2021 after the conclusion of the 2021 season, York announced they had declined his contract option.

+Green Bay Glory

+In February 2024 it was confirmed, that Ramírez had moved to Green Bay Glory; a soccer club that until recently only had a women's team, but as of the 2024 season, established a men's team to compete in the Midwest Premier League.